paulow540/PYTHON-MODLUES-AND-BASIC-WORKS/README.md

 # PYTHON-MODLUES-AND-BASIC-WORKS
-This show some basic python codes and importing modlues
+This show some basic python codes and importing modlues for beginers

 And this coding is for python basic class and more of it is written in OOP
 ##Variable